 The Subsequent Hearing commenced before Justice Wigney on 15 April 2014 and was initially scheduled for three days on 15-17 April 2014 but subsequently extended to add further hearing dates on 2-3 June 2014.
 The court considered evidence in relation to the new defence issues during the Subsequent Hearing.

-Significantly, on 17 April 2014, Justice Wigney ruled that the defendants' expert report and supplementary expert report of Mr Robinson were inadmissible.
-This evidence was excluded from the trial.
+Significantly, on 17 April 2014, Justice Wigney ruled that the defendants' expert report and supplementary expert report of Mr Robinson were inadmissible and rejected all of this evidence.
 On 2 June 2014 Messrs Sullivan, Swan and Donaldson filed a Further Amended Defence, making minor amendments to the terms of their defence.
 The cross-examination of one of Trilogy's witnesses, Mr Marcus Fazzolari, was conducted over three days, commencing on 17 April 2014 and continued on 2-3 June 2014.

 Closing Submissions: 16, 17 & 18 July 2014